Maintenant en lecture: Homemade Vegan Foie Gras (Gourmet Vegan Recipe)

 Sodium 380 mg

-Health note 9/10
+Health rating 9/10

-• Toast, baguette, nut bread, crunchy crackers
+• Toast, baguette, walnut bread, crunchy crackers

 • Pickles or gherkins for a tangy note

-Tips for your homemade faux gras
+Tips for making your own vegan foie gras

 FAQ

-Can this fake vegetable foie gras be frozen?
+Can this vegan foie gras be frozen?

 Yes, it can be frozen, although the texture will be a little denser after thawing.

-Can cashews be substituted?
+Can cashew nuts be substituted?

 Can the recipe be prepared in advance?